Should my child be using a dummy?

 • Eventually when the use has been reduced to such a degree the dummy can be ceremoniously discarded and given to the “Dummy Fairy” in exchange for a gift.

 As we all know, it’s not always easy to change entrenched habits.
-It will take perseverance and patience, but it will also be worth it.
-I wish you good luck!
+It will take perseverance and patience, but it'll be worth it in the end!

 Motor skills matter: Learn all about the giant leaps for toddler-kind.